apache/drill/_docs/configure-drill/securing-drill/092-configuring-web-ui-and-rest-api-security.md

 * javax.net.ssl.trustStore
   Path to the trusted CA certificates in a keystore file.
 * javax.net.ssl.trustStorePassword
   Password for accessing the trusted keystore file.

+See [SSL Certificates in a Drill Cluster]({{site.baseurl}}/docs/configuring-ssl-tls-for-encryption/#ssl-certificates-in-a-drill-cluster) for more information.

 ## Prerequisites for Web Console and REST API Security